 Pork sausage comes in many shapes and forms.
-You have traditional pork sausages in casings such as bratwurst, Italian sausage, etc. You also have pork sausage patties and pork sausage crumbles.
+You have traditional pork sausages in casings such as bratwurst, Italian sausage, chorizo, etc. You also have pork sausage breakfast patties and pork sausage crumbles.

 No matter what shape or form pork sausage comes in, you need to make sure it is at a safe serving temperature of 160 degrees Fahrenheit.
 So, what is the best way to cook pork sausage resulting in a safe-to-eat, delicious end product?